573phn/cm-vs-wo/README.md

 ```

 ### Examples
-To pre-process, train and translate all three corpora at once, the command to use would be:
+To pre-process, train and translate all three corpora at once:
 ```bash
 sbatch jobscript.sh all all
 ```

-To only train the VSO model (assuming the data has already been pre-processed), the command would be:
+To only train the VSO model (assuming the data has already been pre-processed):
 ```bash
 sbatch jobscript.sh train vso
 ```